PC-FX: Library

 The library consists of 62 games.
 The launch games were Graduation 2: Neo Generation FX, Battle Heat, and Team Innocent on December 23, 1994 and the final game released was First Kiss Story on April 24, 1998.
 The system and all games were only released in Japan.
 A number of demo discs were released with publications which allow the user to play the disc in a CD-equipped PC Engine or the PC-FX.

 NEC directed Hudson Soft, continuing their partnership over the PC Engine, to develop only games based on popular anime franchises and using prerendered animated footage.
 Though this policy played to the hardware's strengths, it barred Hudson Soft from bringing successful PC Engine series such as Bomberman and Bonk to the PC-FX.

 Reception

-Shortly after the PC-FX launched, Famicom Tsūshin awarded the console an 18 out of 40, one point lower than the score it gave the PlayStation.
+Shortly after the PC-FX launched, Famitsu awarded the console an 18 out of 40, one point lower than the score it gave the PlayStation.
 A writer for Ultimate Future Games in April 1995 said the PC-FX had impressively competitive hardware, but its game library relied largely on animation over gameplay, so readers should "[not] expect much just yet".
 Game Criticism writers believed the system was troubled by a weak software lineup and a lack of innovation and creativity from NEC, and served as an unsuitable and inferior follow-up to the PC Engine.